codess-aus/AZ-220/renew.md

 * Hardware features, software features, cloud service features.

 A: Security and privacy features, features whose failures are security relevant, features that touch a trust boundary.
 In addition to evaluating the solution as a whole, threat modeling for an IoT solution should focus on these three areas.

+Q: What is the purpose of the IoT Hub identity registry?
+A: The IoT Hub identity registry stores the device ID and authentication data for devices that can connect to IoT Hub.

+Q: What are the sections of a device twin file?
+A: A device twin includes sections for Tags, Desired properties, Reported properties, and Device identity properties.
+A device twin is a JSON document that includes sections for Tags, Desired properties, Reported properties, and Device identity properties.